 One thing you have to do when traveling to NYC is try the array of amazing restaurants.
 This list is definitely going to be bias, because I have my own personal preferences.
 Nonetheless, I wish you eat only the best, hence this section of the New York City guide.
 I also know that people travel with different budgets, so I selected different price-range-options to suit you.
 Here are some of my favorite restaurants in the whole city – in no particular order.

 Sweetgreen: this place has been growing on me each time I go there.
 It’s a franchise, so you can find several locations throughout the city, and it’s healthy and delicious.
 You can either make your own salad, or choose from their variety.
 They make it right in front of you and it’s a great portion.

 Pret a Manger: another place you can find easily and all over the island is Pret a Manger.
 I first tried it in London, almost 10 years ago, and was hooked.
 They have seriously good options to try.
 From a hot soup for those cold winter days to great salads and wraps.

-Taim: another lunch-at-work place.
-Taim is a falafel and other vegetarian dishes in the heart of SoHo.
-Make sure you go off peak time because it gets busy at lunch.
+Taim: another great, healthy and quick place.
+Taim is a vegetarian restaurant with the most amazing falafels.
+Make sure you go off peak time because it tends to get busy at lunch.

-Royal Bangladesh: you are in for a treat.
-If you love Indian food and want to have a unique experience, go to Royal Bangladesh.
+Milon Bangladesh: you are in for a treat.
+If you love Indian food and want to have a unique experience, go to Milon Bangladesh.
 It’s one of the cheapest places I’ve been to and it’s BYOB – bring your own beverage.
 What more can we ask for?

 Shake Shack: since the first bite I ever took in the summer of 2014, I’m hooked.
 For a while there I could not have a burger to save my life – don’t have too many – but they are easily the best fast food burger I’ve ever had.
 The Shroom Burger is good too.